CGI-NRM/SeqDB-documentation/workflow-cgi/workflow-Genotype/README.md

 The attributes are {Postion, Tube, Container Name, labid*} <p>

-1. Postion, Tube, Container Name comes from the tracx scanner file and is exported as a .csv file.
+1. Position, Tube, Container Name comes from the tracx scanner file and is exported as a .csv file.
 2. Labid needs to be added manually